avrilzchen/cs349-demos/README.md

 During the term frequently "pull" the latest code from this repo.
 You can do this from the VS Code "Source Control" interface or on the command line with git commands.

-**Always pull from the cs349 public repo first.** The public repo may also update the simplekit submodule "link".
-If it does, then pull from it as well.
+**Always pull from the cs349 public repo first.** The public repo _may_ also update the simplekit submodule "link".
+If it does, then git will show it as out of date and you need to pull from it as well.

-> If you have your Gitlab credentials setup correctly, consider enabling Git Autofetch in VS Code.
-It will "fetch" changes from Gitlab every few minutes and tell you you need to pull to update.
+> Avoid using VS Code git Autofetch for the SimpleKit submodule.
+It will "fetch" changes as suggest updating even if the main demo code repo is using a different version of SimpleKit.
+Only pull SimpleKit when the main repo updates the version.

 ## SimpleKit